samgould2/PEGG2.0/docs/index.rst

 (3) Automated oligo generation (with the option to include a synthetic "sensor" region).

-(4) Automated pegRNA/gRNA library design with included safe-targetting mutations, non-targetting guides, and silent substitution controls.
+(4) Automated pegRNA/gRNA library design with included safe-targeting mutations, non-targeting guides, and silent substitution controls.

 (5) Visualization Tools for pegRNA and gRNA design.